S-elijah/S-elijah/README.md

 ### 🚀 About Me
 * 🌱 I'm currently pursuing a **BSc in Software Engineering** at Victoria University Kampala.
-* 💻 Passionate about building secure, scalable applications across the entire stack, with a specialized focus on **Defence Tech** and **Legal Tech** solutions.
+* 💻 Passionate about building secure, scalable applications across the entire stack, with a specialised focus on **Defence Tech** and **Legal Tech** solutions.
 * 📚 Currently expanding my core engineering foundation by studying **C++** and **DBMS (Database Management Systems)**.
-* 🐧 Operating in a **Linux Mint XFCE** environment powered by tools like VSCodium and PyCharm.
+* 🐧 Operating in a **Linux Mint XFCE** environment powered by tool, VSCodium.
 * ✍️ Outside of coding, I enjoy creative writing, composing poetry, and sharing technical insights through publications like *The Global Lad's Lens*.

 ---